reactioncommerce/reaction-docs/public-docs/dev-how-do-i.md

 }
 ```

-The `collections` object key is where you will access this collection on `context.collection`, and `name` is the collection name in MongoDB.
+The `collections` object key is where you will access this collection on `context.collections`, and `name` is the collection name in MongoDB.
 We recommend you make these the same if you can.

 The example above will make `context.collections.MyCustomCollection` available in all query and mutation functions, and all functions that receive `context`, such as startup functions.
 Note that usually MongoDB will not actually create the collection until the first time you insert into it.